two students walking outside a building on campus

 NU 324 Pathophysiology II (2)

-Focuses on the application of basic pathophysiology concepts to body systems and disease processes.
-The course builds on previous principles from NU 320 Pathophysiology I. Etiology of disease, prevention, manifestations, laboratory and diagnostic tests are discussed to provide a foundation to understand an individual's illness experience.
+This course focuses on the application of basic pathophysiology concepts to body systems and disease processes.
+Etiology of disease, prevention, manifestations, laboratory, and diagnostic tests are discussed to provide a foundation to understand an individual’s illness experience.
 Prerequisite: NU 320 or consent of instructor.

 NU 326 Pharmacology II (2)

-Builds on students' knowledge, skills, and professional attitudes acquired in pathophysiology I, pharmacology I, health assessment, and nursing fundamentals.
-Emphasis is placed on pharmacotherapeutics of agents used in the prevention, promotion, maintenance, and restoration of health in diverse individuals across the lifespan.
-Nursing implications and priority patient/family education relative to the utilization of drug therapy are examined.
+This course emphasizes pharmacotherapeutic agents used in the prevention, promotion, maintenance, and restoration of health in treating various diseases.
+Nursing implications and patient/family education relative to the drug therapies are examined.
 Prerequisite: NU 322 or consent of instructor.

 NU 327 Applied Pathophysiology for RNs II (2)